 Generally, most people can resume their normal activities in seven to 14 days after dermabrasion.
 You should avoid sunlight for a few weeks after the pink color has gone away.
 When outdoors, use a broad spectrum sunscreen with an SPF of 30 or more, and wear a wide-brimmed hat.

 After microdermabrasion, your skin will be pink and feel dry and tight (like sunburn or windburn) for about 24 hours.
-Use moisturizer.
+Use moisturizer and broad spectrum sunscreen.
 Some types of makeup should not be applied for at least 24 hours after the procedure.

 Are There Side Effects and Complications With Dermabrasion and Microdermabrasion?